BetterHelp Online Counseling Review

 Getting Started with BetterHelp

-Tap any of the BetterHelp link buttons on this page to take you to the “Get Started” page on their website.
+Tap any of the “Try BETTERHELP” link buttons on this page to go to their website.

-- First, you’ll take an online questionnaire where you’ll answer questions about yourself, including the symptoms you’re experiencing, the issues you’d like to address, and your preferences for the qualities you want in your therapist.
+- Next, you’ll take an online questionnaire in which you’ll answer questions about yourself, including the symptoms you’re experiencing, the issues you’d like to address, and your preferences for the qualities you want in your therapist.
 It’s important for BetterHelp to know all this in order to pair you with a compatible and helpful counselor.

-- Then, BetterHelp’s proprietary algorithm will match you with a counselor appropriate for you and your situation, usually within 24 hours.
+- Then, BetterHelp’s proprietary algorithm will match you with a counselor appropriate for you and your situation, in as little as 48 hours.

 - If, for any reason, you are not completely satisfied with your therapist, you can easily request a change.